fen9li/provision-ec2-sinatra-instance/README.md

 ```

 * It takes 30 minutes to get the result.
+* Logon this new instance and check up directory "/opt/codedeploy-agent/deployment-root/<deploymentGroupId>/<deploymentId>" and have fun.

 ### Daily operation tasks
+* To lock down new provisioned instances, just destroy the private key of the keypair.
+Once you are happy with everything and no need to logon any new instances, destroy the private key.
+This will give new instances hightest security.
 * To test new version ruby code in same Github repo and branch, move to base directory and run ./spinup.sh script directly.
 * To test new version ruby code in different Github repo and branch, configure 'webAppRepo' & 'webAppRepo' in spinup.conf accordingly and then run ./spinup.sh script.